 As part of your recovery from pornography, it’s important to talk about what you’re going through with people you feel safe with.
-And I mean it when I say a safe person.
-Not just any bozo you say “Hi” to in the break room.
-This should be a counselor, your partner, your bishop, best friends or close siblings.
-It could be in a group that’s led by a counselor or pastor, or a recovery-centered chat room.
+And I mean it when I say safe.
+Not just any rando you say “Hi” to in the break room.
+This should be a counselor, your partner, your bishop/pastor, best friend, or close sibling.
+It could be in a group that’s led by a counselor, or a recovery-centered chat room.

-Before you open up, ask yourself if this person or people are safe to tell what you’re going through to.
+Before you open up, ask yourself if this person or people are safe to share with.
 You may want to sit with the question for a few days first so you can be sure.
 You’ll know the answer.
 Trust yourself, and share your experience.
-You’ll be better off for it, for a number of reasons .
+You’ll be better off for it, and here’s why.

 1. It brings you out of isolation, where addiction thrives.